 A Middle East extremist group is trying to exploit the World Cup's global popularity by injecting its propaganda into Twitter conversations around the tournament, young Indonesians say.

-In disseminating jihadist messages via the social media tool, the Islamic State of Iraq and the Levant (ISIL) and its supporters have co-opted "#WorldCup2014", the hashtag used in online chatter about the world's most popular sporting event.
+In disseminating jihadist messages via the social media tool, the Islamic State in Iraq and Syria (ISIS) and its supporters have co-opted "#WorldCup2014", the hashtag used in online chatter about the world's most popular sporting event.

 A hashtag is a simple way to start an online dialogue among Twitter subscribers about common interests.
 It groups together Twitter conversations about a popular topic, and directs online traffic toward related discussions.

-Indonesian youths say they have seen tweets in which ISIL laces its messages with the hashtag for the World Cup.
+Indonesian youths say they have seen tweets in which ISIS laces its messages with the hashtag for the World Cup.

 Among them are Dewi Sulistyorini, a graduate student at the University of Indonesia and Central Jakarta resident Muhammad Yuri Fatahilahi (called Fatah), 16.